This site is optimised for modern browsers. For the best experience, please use Google Chrome, Mozilla Firefox, or Microsoft Edge.

-Professor Kevin Munro is Chair of the North West Regional Advisory Committee for NIHR Research for Patient Benefit.
+Professor Munro is Chair of the North West Regional Advisory Committee for NIHR Research for Patient Benefit.

 Kevin is Ewing Professor of Audiology, Director of the Manchester Centre for Audiology and Deafness (ManCAD), Deputy Director of the NIHR Manchester Biomedical Research Centre and theme lead for Hearing Health.
 He is an honorary Consultant Clinical Scientist at Manchester NHS Foundation Trust.